 Visiting Vankru bike fitting

-The start to this year has been full on with lots of things happening… and my blog has been a bit of a casualty, so I’m hoping to change that this weekend.
+The start of this year has been full-on with lots of things happening.
+My blog has been a bit of a casualty, so I’m hoping to change that this weekend.
 Apologies in advance to those of you who receive email updates from me!

 I may have mentioned that I’m going on a little cycling trip later this year – a couple of weeks of cycling across Japan.
 I’m so excited about it!
-It was my intention to refurbish my dad’s old road bike, but I’ve bene really busy recently and haven’t had the time to do that.
-I could have paid someone to do it, but I’m not sure that it’ll fit and I’d like to learn more about bike maintenance, so I think it’ll do me good to do it myself.
+It was my intention to refurbish my dad’s old road bike, but I’ve been really busy recently and haven’t had the time to do that.
+I could have paid someone to do it, but I’m not sure that it’ll fit.
+Also, I’d like to learn more about bike maintenance, so I think it’ll do me good to do it myself.

 Anyway, this has meant that I needed to sort out a new bike.
 A touring bike would be the ideal option, but I’ve not had a lot of luck finding something.
 There are very few second-hand or new bikes around in my size within my price range.

 I went to Cycle World and was delighted to find that they had a Cannondale CAAD8 available in what I thought was my size (54cm).
 Even better it was reduced from £700 to £300.
 Unfortunately, I took it out for a test ride and although it was lovely, it just wasn’t the right size for me.